|

 True FOV.

-in true FOV but the amount of sky you are now covering about 1.5x
+in true FOV but the amount of sky you are now covering more than 2.3x

-greater.
-This will hold true for any scope you use.
-More facts below.
+greater in terms or Square area.
+This will hold true for any scope you use

 -----Will you have problems with your Exit